 Look and create loops that will attract sponsorships.
 This is when a company will pay you to use your beats to promote their products in their advertising.
 This can be anything from clothes to cars to music-relevant products such as Shaun T’s Hip-Hop Abs or Beach Body workouts.

 Be open to accepting “Placements.”
 This is when an artist will contact you, ask to use your beats, but you get no money upfront.
 You split the commissions with the artists that they make from your beats.
 This requires an attorney.
 You maintain the ownership of your beats, copyright them.
 They are not royalty-free.

 Sometimes an artist will contact you and ask you to make a customized loop for him or her.
 You give up all the rights for this one.
 You get paid a much higher price upfront.
 Get an attorney to see over the agreement.

 Be prepared that the same arrangements will not be identical with each client.
 You will have to adapt to each individual situation.

 Selling loops online can be the fastest way for Hip-Hop producers to become established and build a reputation in the music industry.

 It just takes hard work, persistence, and a real love for sticking with trying out non-working marketing strategies until you figure out what works for you.

 What works for someone else may not work for you.

-I wanted to write this article to inform Hip-Hop beat making producers how to go about making money selling loops online, and let them know they do not have to be signed with a major record label to make money.
+We wanted to write this article to inform Hip-Hop beat-making producers how to go about making money selling loops online, and let them know they do not have to be signed with a major record label to make money.

 In the last 15 years, Hip-Hop culture influenced millions of people’s lives.
 The music brought money to businesses that would not otherwise generate money.